 The loss of biodiversity has negative effects on livelihoods, water supply, food security and resilience to extreme events.
 It has consequences for 78% of the world’s extreme poor who live in rural areas, many of which rely on ecosystems and the goods they produce to make a living.
-The World Bank estimates that crimes affecting natural resources and the environment inflict damage on developing countries worth more than $70 billion a year. living in coastal areas by reducing coastal protection and habitat for fish.
+The World Bank estimates that crimes affecting natural resources and the environment inflict damage on developing countries worth more than $70 billion a year.
+The loss of coral reefs has significant physical and economic consequences for 350 million people living in coastal areas by reducing coastal protection and habitat for fish.
 Deforestation and land conversion contribute about 30% of global greenhouse emissions, and the loss of diversity reduces the resilience of ecosystems to climate change and other disturbances.

-The World Bank is one of the largest international financiers of biodiversity conservation and sustainable use with a portfolio of 241 projects worth over US$1.25 billion in the 10 years from Fiscal Year 2006 to 2016.
+The World Bank is one of the largest international financiers of biodiversity conservation and sustainable use with a portfolio of 241 projects worth over US$1.25 billion in the 10 years from FY2006 to 2016.

-The World Bank's work toward protecting biodiversity includes establishing and expanding protected area systems, such as the Amazon Region Protected Areas program (ARPA) in Brazil.
-The program has helped protect around 60 million hectares of rainforest.
+The World Bank's work toward protecting biodiversity includes establishing and expanding protected area systems, such as the Amazon Region Protected Areas program (ARPA) in Brazil. and the new Regional Amazon Landscape Program financed by GEF and covering Brazil, Colombia and Peru The program has helped protect around 60 million hectares of rainforest.
 A study published by the U.S. National Academy of Sciences credits ARPA with a 37% decrease in deforestation between 2004 and 2009.
 The Bank is also applying the lessons learned from this experience into a new project in Brazil that aims to triple the marine area under protection while directly benefiting 800,000 people.

 Ensuring biodiversity considerations are factored into World Bank infrastructure projects is another key area of work.
 For example, in Honduras, a Rural Roads Project included the establishment of a 2,000 ha protected area for the Honduran Emerald, an endemic hummingbird that was being threatened by the paving and widening of a road.
 In Laos, the Nam Theun II hydroelectricity project led to the establishment of a major new national protected area along the watershed of the Nakai River.